tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 }
 ```

 > **Note** This version is not as efficient as it could be: it makes many extra copies of the vector being sorted.
-However it still runs quite quickly, usually *much* faster than insertion sort.
+But even with all this extra work it still runs quite quickly, usually *much* faster than insertion sort.

 In the worst case, [[mergesort]] does about $n \log n$ comparisons, which makes it very efficient.
 This table shows the expected number of comparisons done by [[mergesort]] and [[insertion sort]]: